 If Michael were in my shoes, I’m confident that he’d be doing the same thing I’m doing.
 If you believe in your research, you seek out the most qualified skeptics you can and challenge them to engage the data, with the goal of eliciting a studied response.
 As you collect verifications, with no falsifications, the credibility of your extraordinary claim grows, and, as it grows, it attracts more attention that generate more investigations.

-Michael, for a variety of reasons, may choose to ignore my request to scientifically investigate the Newton Bible Code, or he might pass the matter on to colleagues.
+Michael, for a variety of reasons, may choose to ignore my request to scientifically investigate the Sagan Signal, or he might pass the matter on to colleagues.
 Either way, he will always have my respect.
 He has paid his dues.

 On the religious side of the equation, I selected William Lane Craig as my first ancient alien skeptic to challenge.